cabinlab/hassio-addons/README.md

 ## Hassio Access Point

 Forked to remove DSSS_CCK-40 from hostapd.conf.
+This setting may cause driver issues with:

+* mt76x2u

 Use your hass.io host as a WiFi access point - perfect for off-grid and security focused installations.